 “I believe we're gonna be fighting from space in a matter of years,” said Air Force Chief of Staff Gen. David Goldfein during a February speech.

 To help protect against adversaries seeking to prevent the U.S. from operating freely in space, Raytheon has developed a prototype system for managing floods of satellite data to accelerate the Future Operationally Resilient Ground Evolution Mission Data Processing Application Framework; FORGE for short.

-The FORGE ground system, which the Air Force will open bids for later this year, will process satellite data from the U.S. Air Force's Space Based Infrared System, or SBIRS, as well as a host of other civil and environmental sources, to generate warnings, awareness and intelligence information for combatants and civilian first responders.
+The FORGE ground system, which the Air Force opened for bids in early 2018, will process satellite data from the U.S. Air Force's Space Based Infrared System, or SBIRS, as well as a host of other civil and environmental sources, to generate warnings, awareness and intelligence information for combatants and civilian first responders.

 “The most critical application will be one that provides missile warning notifications, alerting the Pentagon and National Command Authority and letting them know something has been launched,” said Dave Sutton, Global Intelligence Solutions manager at Raytheon.

 Raytheon’s prototype FORGE framework offers significant improvements over the system that’s currently in place, he said.

 “Our solution is scalable, flexible, efficient and extensible,” he said.
 “Plus, it will offer the Air Force a system architecture that is very open and non-proprietary at a low cost.”

 Raytheon’s FORGE technology has been tested with SBIRS data, weather satellite data from the company's satellite-based Visible Infrared Imaging Radiometer Suite and ground radar data.